Artificial intelligence! Those two words appended to anything is enough to either fill you with or with fear.

 Imagine the home of the future.
-You may have AI-powered refrigerators, ovens or even showers and toilets.
-All these devices listening in, and sending, information up into the cloud somewhere.
+You may have AI-powered refrigerators, ovens, or even showers and toilets.
+All these devices listen in, and send, information up into the cloud somewhere.
 What happens to your privacy?
+And wouldn’t it be funny if those appliances talked to each other about you?

-To which the fridge might answer back “I tried to warn him he wouldn’t listen.
-I suppose we need to ask the IPhone to order him more Imodium”.
+The toilet might say “Hey fridge, this guy ate something bad again yesterday”.To which the fridge might answer back “I tried to warn him he wouldn’t listen.
+I suppose we need to ask the iPhone to order him more Imodium”.

 To determine who lives, and who dies.
-Scary isn’t it.
+Scary isn’t it?
 Very Terminator-like if you will.

-The time when weapons operate without human intervention is still many years away.
-Perhaps not in our lifetime.
 What is closer to reality is how AI will affect our economy.
 Indeed, even how we live our lives.

 Is our society ready for this?